superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 14. The similarity matrix section displays the colorful similarity matrix as a canvas when the user chooses to show it.

-## Running a language model in the browser
+## Our encoder

+The [Universal Sentence Encoder](https://arxiv.org/pdf/1803.11175.pdf) is a pre-trained machine learning model built on the transformer architecture.
+It leverages creates context-aware representations for each word in a sentence, using the attention mechanism - i.e., carefully considering the order and identity of all other words.
+The Encoder combines employs element-wise summation to combine these word representations into a fixed-length sentence vector.
+To normalize these vectors, the Encoder then  divides them by the square root of the sentence length - to prevent shorter sentences from dominating solely due to their brevity.

-The [Universal Sentence Encoder](https://arxiv.org/pdf/1803.11175.pdf) (Cer et al., 2018) is a pre-trained machine learning model that converts text into vector representations.
-It takes sentences or paragraphs of text as input and produces fixed-length numeric vectors as output.
-These vectors effectively capture the meaning of the text, making them valuable for various natural language processing (NLP) tasks.
-For instance, by assessing the distance between two sentences' vector representations we can gauge the similarity between them.
+The Encoder takes sentences or paragraphs of text as input and outputs vectors that effectively capture the meaning of the text.
+This lets us assess vector similarity (distance), for use in a wide variety of natural language processing (NLP) tasks, including ours.

+### Encoder, Lite

-For our purposes, we'll utilize a scaled-down and faster 'Lite' variant of the full model.
-Despite its reduced size, the Lite model maintains strong performance while demanding less computational power, making it ideal for deployment in client-side code, mobile devices, or even directly within web browsers.
-The Lite variant doesn't require any kind of complex installation or a dedicated GPU.
-This makes it accessible to a broader range of users.
+For our application, we'll utilize a scaled-down and faster 'Lite' variant of the full model.
+The Lite model maintains strong performance while demanding less computational power, making it ideal for deployment in client-side code, mobile devices, or even directly within web browsers.
+The Lite variant doesn't require any kind of complex installation or a dedicated GPU, making it accessible to a broader range of users.

+### Why a pre-trained model

 The rationale behind pre-trained models is straightforward.
 Most NLP projects in research and industry contexts only have access to relatively small training datasets.
-This limitation makes many data-hungry deep learning models infeasible, and annotating more supervised training data is often prohibitively expensive.
+It's not feasible, then, to use data-hungry deep learning models.
+And annotating more supervised training data is often prohibitively expensive.
+Here, **pre-trained models can fill the data gap**.

-To address this constraint, many models employ pre-trained word embeddings like word2vec or GloVe, which transform individual words into vectors.
-However, recent developments have shown that pre-trained sentence-level embeddings can capture higher level semantics and deliver impressive performance.

-The Universal Sentence Encoder excels at generating embeddings for complete English sentences.
-When you input an English string, it generates a fixed-length vector embedding representing the entire sentence.
-These sentence embeddings are highly effective for computing semantic similarity between sentences and have demonstrated excellent performance in various semantic textual similarity benchmarks.
+Many NLP projects employ pre-trained word embeddings like word2vec or GloVe, which transform individual words into vectors.
+However, recent developments have shown that, on many tasks, **pre-trained sentence-level embeddings excel at capturing higher level semantics** than word embeddings can.
+The Universal Sentence Encoder's fixed-length vector embeddings are extremely effective for computing semantic similarity between sentences, with high scores in various semantic textual similarity benchmarks.

-Moreover, these sentence embeddings are flexible and can be fine-tuned for specific tasks.
-Even with minimal task-specific training data, they can achieve surprisingly good results.
+Though our Encoder's sentence embeddings are pre-trained, they can also be fine-tuned for specific tasks, even when there isn't much task-specific training data.
+To ensure that the encoder is a versatile tool supporting multiple downstream tasks, it can be trained using multi-task learning.

-The model is built upon the transformer architecture, leveraging the attention mechanism to create context-aware representations for each word in a sentence.
-It carefully considers the order and identity of all other terms.
-These word representations are then combined into a fixed-length sentence vector.
-This combination is achieved by element-wise summation, followed by division by the square root of the sentence length.
-This normalization process prevents shorter sentences from dominating solely due to their brevity.

-The primary objective is to create the encoder as a versatile tool suitable for various tasks.
-The model achieves this through multi-task learning, training a single model to support multiple downstream tasks.

-In summary, the Universal Sentence Encoder excels at generating embeddings that represent the holistic meaning of sentences, even when dealing with limited training data, making it a valuable resource for NLP tasks.
+Okay, let's get started.

-# Our step-by-step tutorial
+## Our step-by-step tutorial

-## Import modules
+### Import modules
 ```tsx
 import React, { FC, useState, useEffect, useCallback } from 'react';
 import {